Chamomile

 The whole herb is used chiefly for making herb beers, but also for a lotion, for external application in toothache, earache, neuralgia, etc.

 Chamomile moves chi, relaxes the nerves, reduces inflammation, clears toxins, and promotes tissue repair.
-Part of its anti-inflammatory activity may be due to its ability to inhibit the metabolism of arachidonic acid.
+Part of its activity may be due to its ability to inhibit the metabolism of arachidonic acid.
 It can help restore an exhausted nervous system and is indispensable for calming the mind and relaxing the nerves in times of stress.
-In-vitro studies indicate chamomile has activity against E. coli, , and staphylococcus bacteria.
+In-vitro studies indicate chamomile has activity against E. coli, streptococcus, and staphylococcus bacteria.
 It is considered an excellent children's herb.

-Topically, chamomile can be used as a bath herb to relieve stress, nourish dry skin, and calm cranky children.
+Topically, chamomile can be used as a bath herb to relieve stress, nourish , and calm cranky children.
 Used in a sitz bath, chamomile can aid in the treatment of hemorrhoids.
 It is used as a hair rinse for highlighting and conditioning blond hair.
 Chamomile is excellent in compresses and salves for the treatment of skin inflammations, including burns, eczema, psoriasis, insect bites, and external ulcers and to accelerate wound healing.
-It can be used as a gargle to soothe a sore throat, as a mouthwash o treat gingivitis, as a poultice to relieve a toothache, and as an eyewash to treat and sties.
+It can be used as a gargle to soothe a sore throat, as a mouthwash o treat gingivitis, as a poultice to relieve a toothache, and as an eyewash to treat conjunctivitis and sties.
 Stuffed into a bed pillow, chamomile aids sleep.

 —Constituents— Calcium, magnesium, iodine, phosphorus, potassium, vitamin B2, choline, essential oils (bisabolol, levomenol, sesquiterpene lactone (nobilin), coumarins, salicylates